rtcTo/rtc2git/README.md

 # rtc2git

-A tool made for migrating code from an existing [RTC](https://jazz.net/products/rational-team-concert/) SCM repository into a Git repository
+A tool made for migrating code and code-history from an existing [RTC](https://jazz.net/products/rational-team-concert/) SCM repository into a Git repository
-It uses the CLI of RTC to gather the required information.
+It uses the CLI of RTC to gather the required informations.

 ## Prerequirements